-Hot water is used in the facilities of many FCS Process and HVAC customers.
+Hot water is used in the facilities of many customers.
 Processes in foods, chemicals and industrial manufacturing require steam or hot water.
 There are heat loads and flow rates for processing and for sanitation at the end of a shift that can dramatically affect the amount of hot water required during a day, and how quickly a volume of hot water is replenished after use must be engineered into a system.
 Rapid flow rate changes can lead to temperature changes, flashing, and potential risks for workers and processes.
-FCS designs simple to complex hot water systems that are highly reliable and flexible.
+FCS designs simple to complex hot water systems that are reliable and flexible.

 Steam is often utilized in Process applications due to its high heat content, no requirement for pumping and constant temperature at the process.
 Heat from steam is used in foods, chemical, pharma and many other manufacturing environments.
 Steam can deliver the advantage of using low-pressure and utilize latent heat for the heat transfer duty, providing more control of the temperatures than using sensible heat.
 In some duties hot water is preferred which requires heat exchangers to condense steam and pumps to move the water throughout a facility.
 This forms a closed-loop system which is typically easier to maintain and control.
 With a steam plant, insulation is critical to reduce significant thermal losses.
 A hot water system can be less costly to install and maintain, but many industrial processes require steam as well as hot water for other processes and comfort systems.